The Semitic language group includes: The meaning of Semitic languages in the linguistic encyclopedic dictionary. Living Semitic languages

 II.
 Western branch:

 A. Central Semitic languages: 1.
-Canaanite in the broad sense: a) Canaanite proper (see Canaan); Hebrew (see Hebrew language; ancient Hebrew is also called Hebrew), Phoenician 2-1 thousand BC. e. (see Phenicia) and the Punic (in Carthage) and the minor languages of Canaan that originated from it: Moabite, Edomite (Edomite), Ammonite (see Moab, Edom, Ammon) and others; b) Ugaritic 2 thousand BC e. (see Ugarit); c) probably Amorite (2 thousand BC) in the north-west of Mesopotamia and in the east of Syria (see Amorites); 2.
+Canaanite in the broad sense: a) Canaanite proper (see Canaan); Hebrew (see Hebrew language; ancient Hebrew is also called Hebrew), Phoenician 2–1 thousand BC. e. (see Phenicia) and the Punic languages derived from it (in Carthage) and the minor languages of Canaan: Moabite, Edomite (Edomite), Ammonite (see Moab, Edom, Ammon) and others; b) Ugaritic 2 thousand BC. e. (see Ugarit); c) probably Amorite (2 thousand BC) in the north-west of Mesopotamia and in the east of Syria (see Amorites); 2.
 Aramaic language; 3.
-Arabic language, which includes many very different dialects, as well as the Maltese language derived from it.
-The traditional classification of Semitic languages differs from the newest in that it classifies Arabic as South Semitic.
-According to many linguists, within the Central Semitic group, Canaanite and Aramaic languages can be combined into the northwestern subgroup of Semitic languages.
+Arabic, which includes many very different dialects, as well as the Maltese language derived from it.
+The traditional classification of Semitic languages differs from the newest one in that it classifies Arabic as a South Semitic language.
+According to many linguists, within the Central Semitic group the Canaanite and Aramaic languages can be combined into the northwestern subgroup of Semitic languages.

-During word formation (especially in the field of the verb) and form formation (for example, tenses, types, participles and verb breeds) in Semitic languages, vowels alternate, that is, the original vowel of the stem is replaced by the vowel of the derivational or formative model.
-As a result, a de-localization of the primary stem occurs: the primary verbal stem lmad - `to study` (in Hebrew, preserved in the forms יִלְמַד -` will learn` and לְמַד - `learn`, loses the original vowel in the participle לוֹמֵד -` learner` (`learns`), replacing it with the vowel of the participial model -o-e-.
-The same happens in the derived verb לִמֵּד - `taught` and in the derived names לִימּוּד -` study`, לַמְדָּן - `scientist`, etc. As a result, the common element of related words (that is, the root ) there are only consonants (most often three consonants).
+During word formation (especially in the sphere of the verb) and morphology (for example, tenses, types, participles and genders of the verb) in Semitic languages, vowel alternation occurs, that is, the original vowel of the base is replaced by the vowel of the word-formation or morphology model.
+As a result, devocalization of the primary stem occurs: the primary verbal stem lmad - `to study` (in Hebrew, preserved in the forms יִלְמַד - `will learn` and לְמַד - `learn`, loses the original vowel in the participle לוֹמֵד - `student` (`learning`), replacing it with the vowel of the participle model -о-е-.
+The same thing happens in the derived verb לִמֵּד - `taught' and in the derived names לִימּוּד - `study`, לַמְדָּן - `scientist`, etc. As a result, the common element of related words (that is, the root ) there are only consonants (most often three consonants).

 Let's give an example from classical Arabic and modern Hebrew: